GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Conclusion

 \acknowledgments The work of GB and SC was funded in part by the Indo-French Centre for the Promotion of Advanced Research (Project title: Beyond Standard Model Physics with Neutrino and Dark Matter at Energy, Intensity and Cosmic Frontiers, Grant no: 6304-2).
-SC also acknowledges support from the Future Leader Fellowship ‘DARKMAP’ and the hospitality of LAPTh Annecy where part of this work was done.
+S. C. also acknowledges support from the UKRI Future Leader Fellowship “DARKMAP” (Grant No: MR/T042575/1) and the hospitality of LAPTh Annecy where part of this work was done.